TL;DR:

-Keep reading or watch Lina Lugova, Head of Marketing at Epom, explaining what an ad exchange is, the difference between an ad network vs. ad exchange and how to trade ads using this platform.
+Keep reading or watch Lina Lugova, Head of Marketing at Epom, explaining what an ad exchange is, the difference between an ad network and an ad exchange, and how to trade ads using this platform.

-Despite being the cornerstone of programmatic advertising, the benefits of ad exchange often go unnoticed by an average ad tech plater.
-Everyone’s interested in how to buy and sell ads, not how the marketplace works.
+Despite being the cornerstone of programmatic advertising, the mechanics of what is ad exchange often go unnoticed by the average ad tech practitioner.
+Everyone wants to know how to buy and sell ads.
+Not enough people understand how the digital marketplace actually works.

 What is an Ad Exchange?
 Debunking the Definition